-The threat of sanctions appears to have encouraged some companies to withdraw from the Nord Stream 2 project.
-The day after PEESA was enacted, Allseas, a European company that had been laying the pipeline, stated that it was suspending its activities.
+The threat of sanctions appeared to prompt some companies to withdraw from Nord Stream 2.
+The day after PEESA was enacted, a Swiss company that had been laying the pipeline said it would suspend its activities.
 In January 2021, after PEESA was amended to authorize broader sanctions, other European companies, including a certifier and an insurer, reportedly withdrew from the project.
-Despite ongoing questions about the viability of the pipeline, however, Russian officials state the pipeline will be completed.